-On my way across London to Heathrow the other day, I had a little time to spare, so thought I’d check out my old neighbourhood, St. James, where I used to work.
+On my way across London to Heathrow the other day, I had a little time to spare so I decided to check out my old neighbourhood, St. James, where I used to work.
 Well, actually, it was really an excuse to drop by Paxton & Whitfield, at 93 Jermyn St., just west of Piccadilly Circus.
 I toiled, happily, a short walk away, on Bury St.

-St. James has an colourful and truly sartorial history: it was developed as a kind of aristocratic enclave by Henry Jermyn in the late 17th century and still sports a carriage trade feel that includes some of the best men’s shoes, shirt and haberdashery stores anywhere in Britain, if not the world.
+St. James has an colourful and truly sartorial history.
+It was developed as a kind of aristocratic enclave by Henry Jermyn in the late 17th century.
+The neighbourhood still sports a carriage trade feel.
+It includes some of the best men’s shoes, shirt and haberdashery stores anywhere in Britain, if not the world.

 Our neighbours were wine merchants Berry Bros. & Rudd (at least their warehouse was).
-We conveniently shared a loading bay under the pavement (sidewalk), which meant that it wasn’t unusual to see the odd case of Cutty Sark or Beaujolais sitting there in the morning, often part of some barter scheme.
+We conveniently shared a loading bay under the pavement (sidewalk).
+That meant that it wasn’t unusual to see the odd case of Cutty Sark or Beaujolais sitting there in the morning, often part of some barter scheme.

-When we were ‘in town’ I would be dispatched to scrape up lunch at the likes of Fortnum & Mason (preferred source for Baxter’s oxtail soup); and at Paxton & Whitfield, Britain’s oldest cheesemaker, which has been around since the mid 18th century.
-Paxton’s have operated this store only ‘recently’—since 1896.
+When we were ‘in town’ I would be dispatched to scrape up lunch at the likes of Fortnum & Mason (preferred source for Baxter’s oxtail soup).
+And here, to Paxton & Whitfield, Britain’s oldest cheesemaker.
+They’ve been around since the mid 18th century.
+However, Paxton’s have operated this store only ‘recently’—since 1896.

-Like everyone else, Paxton’s has jumped on the ready to eat market (I was going to say “Grab & Go” but it did seem a tad ‘common’…) with a good selection of excellent made in house sandwiches, at lunchtime.
+Like everyone else, today, Paxton’s has jumped on the ready to eat market.
+I was going to say “Grab & Go” but it did seem a tad ‘common’.
+They proffer a good selection of excellent made in house sandwiches, at lunchtime.

-However an impressive array of artisan cheeses is still the mainstay and Paxton’s takes great care in offering only the finest but, above all, mature products that are ready to eat, at their peak.
-It was interesting to note that many of the cheeses on display were sitting out on the counter (not refrigerated—at least during the day).
+However an impressive array of artisan cheeses is still the mainstay.
+Paxton’s takes great care in offering only the finest but, above all, mature cheeses that are at their peak.
+Of note, many of the cheeses on display sit out on the counter, not refrigerated, at least during the day).

-I remember going there once to buy some Brie de Meaux and finding myself on the receiving end of a discrete interview: Exactly when did I plan to consume the cheese?
+I remember going to buy some Brie de Meaux and finding myself on the receiving end of a discrete interview.
+Exactly when did I plan to consume the cheese?
 And how warm (or cold) was my abode?
 The shop would always have a number of cheeses (stored in their cellar below) in varying stages of maturity.